boeckmann/dpbinfo/README.md

 # DPBINFO
 Display BPBs, DPBs and its extended forms under a MS-DOS compatible operating system.

     Usage: DPBINFO /[def]bpb | /dpb [/ext] [X:]

-Use Watcom C to build, or please provide a pull request if you adapted it to build with another compiler (while retaining to ability to build it with Watcom).
+Use Watcom C to build, or please provide a pull request if you adapted it to build with another compiler (while retaining the ability to build it with Watcom).